Femur: Fractures

 A femoral fracture that involves the femoral head, femoral neck or the shaft of the femur immediately below the lesser trochanter may be classified as a hip fracture, especially when associated with osteoporosis.
 Femur fractures can be managed in a pre-hospital setting with the use of a traction splint.

+Cortical desmoid

+Cortical desmoid (also known as a tug lesion or periosteal desmoid) is an irregularity of the distal femoral cortex commonly observed is adolescents.